 Armstrong offers more than 100 academic programs

-Armstrong and Georgia Southern offer a collaborative program that begins with an associate of science degree at Armstrong Atlantic and then completes a bachelor's degree in Engineering at Georgia Southern.
+Armstrong and Georgia Southern offer a collaborative program that begins with an associate of science degree at Armstrong and then completes a bachelor's degree in Engineering at Georgia Southern.

 Armstrong offers great value and in-state tuition for contiguous counties in South Carolina.

 More than 85% of Armstrong students receive financial aid in a variety of forms including scholarships, grants, loans and work/study programs.

 Armstrong has an economic impact on the Savannah area of more than $209 million.

 Armstrong competes in the following Peach Belt Conference sports: